 If the business philosophy and available-cash situation allow for acquisition with capital funds, equipment purchases should not be approached in an ad hoc manner.
 The goal should be to replace equipment in a structured system as the equipment hits its optimum replacement time.
 The key to successfully accomplishing this, from an economic standpoint, is the collection of relevant performance data.

-Graph 1 provides information on median costs of a forklift for a large user of equipment and the median repair cost versus value of equipment cycle of the equipment being serviced over a 10-year period.
+Graph 1 provides information on the median costs of a forklift for a large user of the equipment and the median repair cost versus the value of the equipment cycle of the equipment being serviced over a 10-year period.
 This equipment was used in a two-shift operation and hadn’t been replaced for 10 years.